webpack/webpack.js.org/src/content/guides/code-splitting.md

 Simple preload example can be having a `Component` which always depends on a big library that should be in a separate chunk.

-Let's imagine a component `ChartComponent` which needs huge `ChartingLibrary`.
+Let's imagine a component `ChartComponent` which needs a huge `ChartingLibrary`.
 It displays a `LoadingIndicator` when rendered and instantly does an on demand import of `ChartingLibrary`:

 **ChartComponent.js**